 A randomised phase II double-blinded placebo-controlled trial of intravenous immunoglobulins and rituximab in patients with antibody-associated psychosis.

 The increasing evidence of the role of antibodies and the immune system in causing symptoms of psychosis and schizophrenia is inconsistent.

 We propose that in some patients the cause of psychosis may be antibodies binding to neuronal membrane targets (NMDAR, LGI1, CASPR2, GABA-A and other), especially NMDA receptors, in the brain.

 The hypothesis underlying the SINAPPS2 trial is that these antibodies may be pathogenic and responsible for isolated psychosis (antibody-associated psychosis).

 We are conducting the SINAPPS2 trial to test if immunotherapy is an effective treatment for antibody-associated psychosis.

 Adult patients (16-60 years old) with psychosis and serum or CSF anti-neuronal membrane autoantibodies at pathological levels are invited to one of the NHS hospitals participating in the study, where they are assessed and assisted by a team of SINAPPS2 clinicians and researchers.
 Eligible patients are randomly allocated to receive either intravenous immunoglobulin combined with rituximab or placebo treatment and they will be followed for at least 12 months.

-Recruitment began in September 2017 and it will run until November 2022.
-The trial will end in March 2024.
+Recruitment began in September 2017 and it will run until end of March 2024.

-There are currently nine active SINAPPS2 sites located in different NHS acute hospitals across England.
+There are currently ten active SINAPPS2 sites located in different NHS acute hospitals across England and Scotland.